PsA

 Abbreviations

-ACR 50, ≥50% response in the American College of Rheumatology criteria; ALT, alanine aminotransferase; AS, ankylosing spondylitis; ASAS 40, ≥40% improvement in the Assessment of SpondyloArthritis International Society criteria; ASDAS, Ankylosing Spondylitis Disease Activity Score; axSpA, axial spondyloarthritis; BSA, body surface area; CRP, c-reactive protein; EAIR, exposure-adjusted event rate; IBD, inflammatory bowel disease; IL, interleukin; MDA, minimal disease activity; MHRA, Medicines and Healthcare products Regulatory Agency; MI, multiple imputation; MRI, magnetic resonance imaging; NICE, The National Institute for Health and Care Excellence; NSAIDs, non-steroidal anti-inflammatory drugs; nr-axSpA, non-radiographic axial spondyloarthritis; NRI, non-responder imputation; PASI 90, ≥90% improvement from baseline in Psoriasis Area and Severity Index; PsA, psoriatic arthritis; SmPC, summary of product characteristics; PY, patient-years; SIB, suicidal ideation and behaviour; TB, tuberculosis; TEAE, treatment-emergent event; TNFi-IR, tumour necrosis factor inhibitor-inadequate response; UTI, urinary tract infection; Q4W, every 4 weeks; Q8W, every 8 weeks.
+ACR 50, ≥50% response in the American College of Rheumatology criteria; AS, ankylosing spondylitis; ASAS 40, ≥40% improvement in the Assessment of SpondyloArthritis International Society criteria; ASDAS, Ankylosing Spondylitis Disease Activity Score; axSpA, axial spondyloarthritis; BSA, body surface area; CRP, c-reactive protein; DMARDs, disease-modifying antirheumatic drugs; HS, hidradenitis suppurativa; IL, interleukin; MHRA, Medicines and Healthcare products Regulatory Agency; MI, multiple imputation; MOA, mechanism of action; MRI, magnetic resonance imaging; nr-axSpA, non-radiographic axial spondyloarthritis; NRI, non-responder imputation; NSAIDs, non-steroidal anti-inflammatory drugs; PASI, Psoriasis Area and Severity Index; PASI 90, >90 improvement from baseline in Psoriasis Area Severity Index; PsA, psoriatic arthritis; r-axSpA, radiographic axial spondyloarthritis; TNFi-IR, tumour necrosis factor inhibitor-inadequate response.

 References